pacaunt/pariman/README.md

 <img alt="set the quantity with qt.set-property" src="https://github.com/pacaunt/pariman/blob/fee0118b24e658604d8b9f05f0834963a3674d51/docs/image13.png"/>

 ## Available Calculation Methods
+All functions in calculation module also accept the same format options in the `quantity` function for formatting the result quantity.
 - `neg(a)` negate a number, returns negative value of `a`.
 - `add(..q)` addition.
 Error if the unit of each added quantity has different units.
 Returns the sum of all `q`.
 - `sub(a, b)` subtraction.
 Error if the unit of each quantity is not the same.
 Returns the quantity of `a - b`.